A mystery based on a real life: how a Montreal woman's game pays homage to her grandmother

 An envelope in a mail box delivers clues to a mystery, like the enigma of who is the arsonist behind an art gallery fire.

-“There's a red carpet list full of shining celebrities and a disgruntled employee has been threatening to burn the exhibit to the ground,” explained Lock Box creator Sarah Lolley.
+“There's a red carpet list full of shining celebrities and a disgruntled employee has been threatening to burn the exhibit to the ground,” explained Mailbox Missions creator Sarah Lolley.
 “You have to go in as a security specialist, dismantle the fire starters and catch the arsonist.”

 Lolley's game is a labour of love, dedicated to a special person: her grandmother, Mona Barry, who was a Montreal artist.